albhilazo/sqs-php-bundle/README.md

 $ bin/console sqs:worker:start <queue_id>
 ```

-To start a worker listening to the `foo_queue` whe would execute:
+To start a worker listening to the `foo_queue` we would execute:

 ```shell
 $ bin/console sqs:worker:start foo_queue